i4k1/dotfiles/README.md

   - [`dillo browser`](.dillo/dillorc)

 # autodeployment script
-[`autodeploy.sh`](autodeploy.sh) - my own simple automated script to quickly deploy a comfy working environment for Debian-based distributions (something like [LARBS](https://larbs.xyz/), but simpler).
+[`autodeploy.sh`](autodeploy.sh) - my own simple automated script to quickly deploy a comfy working environment for Debian (something like [LARBS](https://larbs.xyz/), but simpler).
 This script automatically installs all the necessary software, packages, configs and scripts that I use.

 Installation:
 ```sh